JL-III/Theatria/docs/commands.md

     - /wiki
       - Gives you the wiki link
     - /worth
-      - Gives you the sell value of the item in your hand
+      - Gives you the /sell value of the item in your hand
+      - Subcommands
+        - /worth {item}: Gives you the /sell value of that item
+        - /worth inventory: Give you the /sell value of your inventory

 ### Initiate